 That distinction is where a lot of costly confusion begins.
 A shipment can be customs-favourable and still be operationally difficult.
 It can qualify on the customs side and still need inspection, treatment, or extra handling because of what is actually inside the consignment.

-If you are moving to Australia, the useful question is not just “do I get the concession?”
+The useful question is not just “do I get the concession?”
 It is “what does the concession actually cover, what does it not cover, and how do I avoid mistaking customs relief for total clearance relief?”

 What the UPE Concession Actually Is

 The Unaccompanied Personal Effects concession is part of the customs treatment for certain personal and household goods that arrive separately from the traveller.
-It exists because people relocating internationally often do not carry all of their belongings with them as accompanied baggage.
-Some items move later by sea or air cargo.
+It exists because people relocating internationally often do not carry all of their belongings with them as accompanied baggage — some items move later by sea or air cargo.

 Who It Is Designed to Help

-ABF’s compliance material also makes clear that the UPE concession is an area where misuse matters.
+ABF’s compliance material makes clear that the UPE concession is an area where misuse matters.
 Incorrect use can lead to non-payment of duties, taxes, and charges, and the agency treats that seriously.
 ABF: Trade and goods compliance

 Why Ownership and Use History Matter